 The Polk County Bar Association invites you to join its more than 1500 members in supporting activities to benefit the Bar and the community.
 The PCBA Board and its committees are working to improve the practice of law, serve the legal needs of the poor, and provide some fun for members.
 Membership in a PCBA Committee gives you a unique opportunity to participate in these efforts.
 Won’t you join us?
-Click here to download the application form.
+Just click on a committee name to sign up.

-- Bench and Bar Committee.
-This committee is composed of lawyers and judges who work together on matters affecting the delivery of legal services in Polk County including facility needs, communication, and changes in procedure.
+- BENCH AND BAR COMMITTEE.
+Co-Chairs Hon.
+Larry McLellan and Ryan Koopmans.
+The Bench and Bar committee is composed of lawyers and judges who work together on matters affecting the delivery of legal services in Polk County.
+The committee addresses issues such as facility needs, communication and changes in procedure.
 Annually the committee sponsors a Bar Association luncheon to recognize the efforts of the judges.
 Receptions to celebrate new judges and retirements have also been sponsored by the committee.
 Promoting civility and professionalism through other events and social activities is another important task of the committee so that the positive relationship between the bench and the bar is enhanced.
-Hon.
-Mary Pat Gunderson & Matthew McDermott, co-chairs.

-- Family Law Committee.
-Made up of family law attorneys, the committee gets together every 4-6 weeks with the Polk County family law judges to discuss family law-related issues.
-Among the topics addresses are legislative updates, mediation, collaborative law, Volunteer Lawyers Project, custody evaluations, and what’s happening on the 4th floor (family law court).
-The committee also assists judges in establishing administrative procedures and policies.
-Tim Pearson, chair
+- FAMILY LAW COMMITTEE, Chairperson Tim Pearson.
+The Family Law committee consists of Polk County family law attorneys.
+The committee gets together every 4-6 weeks, with the Polk County family law judges, to discuss family law related issues.
+These issues include legislative updates, mediation and collaborative law, PCBA VLP, custody evaluations and what is “happening” on the 4th floor (family law court).
+The committee also tries to assist the judges in establishing administrative procedures and policies.

-- Law Day Committee.
-Plans activities for the observance of Law Day including an annual poetry and and visual arts competition for middle school and high school students in Polk County.
-Daniel Saar and Gail Sheridan-Lucht, co-chairs
+- LAW DAY COMMITTEE, Co-Chairs Gail Sheridan-Lucht and Dan Saar.
+The Law Day committee plans activities for the observance of Law Day.
+For the past several years, the committee has held an annual poetry and visual arts competition for middle school and high school students in Polk County.
+In 2014, the topic for the competition was “American Democracy and the Rule of Law: Why Every Vote Matters.”

-- Membership Committee.
-Encourages and recruits attorneys for membership.
-An integral part of this committee’s responsibilities involves developing ideas and hosting events to promote membership and participation within the Association.
-Anna Mundy, chair
+- MEMBERSHIP COMMITTEE.
+Co-Chairs Maggie Hanson, Amber Fricke and Dawn Boucher.
+The Membership committee encourages and recruits attorneys for membership to the Polk County Bar Association.
+An integral part of the Committee’s responsibilities includes developing ideas and hosting events to promote membership and participation within the Bar Association.